Find out which students are getting accepted at Penn, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances

-You will need exceptionally good grades to get into University of Pennsylvania.
+Applicants require exceptionally good grades to get into Penn.
 The average high school GPA of the admitted freshman class at University of Pennsylvania was 3.9 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
 The school ranks #3 in Pennsylvania for highest average GPA.
 Given the school's very highly selective admissions, acceptance at Penn extremely difficult and unlikely even with a 3.9 GPA.
 The school should be considered a reach even if you have a 3.9 GPA.

 |High School GPA||Freshmen Within Range||Competitiveness|